-- E. Services for Youth: If services for youth are provided hereunder, Contractor must ensure that services are developed and implemented pursuant to the most current version of the Adolescent Substance Use Disorder Best Practices Guide. - F. The following requirements apply to employees and volunteers involved in the provision of as-needed SUD treatment services at County Behavioral Health Facilities and must be documented in each individual's personnel file: - (1) All staff employed by Contractor and subcontractor(s), if applicable, must not have been on active probation or parole within the last three years, and must have a Live Scan fingerprint check for criminal history background in accordance with Paragraph 7.5 of this Master Agreement, Background and Security Investigations, prior to employment.
+- D. Services for Youth: If services for youth are provided hereunder, Contractor must ensure that services are developed and implemented pursuant to the most current version of the Adolescent Substance Use Disorder Best Practices Guide. - E. The following requirements apply to employees and volunteers involved in providing SUSS and must be documented in each individual's personnel file: - (1) All staff employed by Contractor and subcontractor(s), if applicable, must not have been on active probation or parole within the last three years, and must have a Live Scan fingerprint check for criminal history background in accordance with Paragraph 7.5 of this Master Agreement, Background and Security Investigations, prior to employment.
 Contractor must not employ any person if they have a criminal conviction record or pending criminal trial for offenses specified by County (e.g., felonies, falsification of public records, sex offenses and offenses against children), unless such information has been fully disclosed and employment of employee for this program has been formally approved by Public Health; and, if the youth program is funded by the Probation Department, by the Probation Department.
 The County reserves the right to prohibit any such person performing services under this Master Agreement. - (2) Employees working with youth must have at least two years of prior experience in a youth program or in the alternative, two years of prior experience working with youth. - (3) Counselors working with youth in treatment must be licensed, certified or registered to obtain certification in accordance with Title 9, CCR, Div.
 4, Chapter 8. - (4) All staff must be trained in child abuse reporting and neglect issues, as well as the statutory requirements of mandated reporters in accordance with the Child Abuse and Neglect Reporting Act ("CANRA").

-- G. Contractor must have a policy and signed employee statement sexual harassment and sexual contact between prohibiting clients/participants, service employee staff, and administrative staff, including members of the Board of Directors.
+- F. Contractor must have a policy and signed employee statement prohibiting sexual harassment and sexual contact.
 The signed employee statement must be kept in each staff, volunteer, and Board of Director members personnel file.
 The policy and signed employee statement must state that sexual harassment and sexual contact is prohibited between clients/participants, service employee staff, and administrative staff, including members of the Board of Directors.
-Contractor must include this prohibition policy as part of an overall client/participant's rights statement which must be given to client/participants at the time of admission into the facility.
-Such prohibition policy must remain in effect for no less than six months after a client/participant exits the recovery service program. - H. Contractor must designate at least one employee as a "Disability Access Coordinator" to ensure appropriate reasonable accommodation to access program services and to receive and resolve complaints from disabled individuals regarding access to services.
+Contractor must include this prohibition policy as part of an overall client/participant's rights statement which must be given to client/participants at the time of admission into Contractor's facility.
+Such prohibition policy must remain in effect for no less than six months after a client/participant exits recovery service program. - G. Contractor must designate at least one employee as a "Disability Access Coordinator" to ensure program access for disabled individuals, and to receive and resolve complaints regarding access for disabled persons at Contractor's facility(ies).